Anton Mervar

-Anton Mervar (1885 – 21 July 1942) was a manufacturer of Slovenian button accordions.
+Anton Mervar (20 March 1885 – 21 July 1942) was a manufacturer of Slovenian button accordions.

-Anton began working with his father Anton Sr. in his father's shop in their hometown of Trifail, in the Austrian province of Krain (now Trbovlje, Slovenia).
-His father had learned on his own to repair Slovenian diatonic accordions, and eventually began to produce them himself in his workshop.
+Mervar was born in Loke, now part of the town of Trbovlje. he began working with his father Anton Sr. in his father's shop in their hometown of Trifail, in the Austrian province of Carniola (now Trbovlje, Slovenia).
+His father had learned on his own to repair Slovenian diatonic accordions, and he eventually began to produce them himself in his workshop.

 After a stint serving in the Austro-Hungarian army, Anton Jr. went to work as an apprentice in the accordion factory of Franc Lubas.